Swallows Nest Types and Nesting Habits

 Swallows spend much of their time flying.
-Learn the birding basics of where to find swallows nests and all about their nesting habits.
+Learn the birding basics of where to find a swallows nest.
+Plus learn about swallow nesting habits.

 Natural holes in dead tree trunks—whether drilled by woodpeckers or left by decay—provide nesting sites for many kinds of birds.
 Among them are two swallows with snowy white bellies and iridescent backs: the tree swallow, found from coast to coast, and the violet-green swallow, widespread in the West in summer.